 The ACS and BLS data updates are released on different dates.
-The ACS 5 year study is updated in December of each year.
-For example, on December 3, 2015, ACS released its most recent 5 year study, for 2010-2014.
+The ACS 5year estimate is updated in December of each year.
+For example, on December 3, 2015, ACS released its most recent 5-year estimate, for 2010-2014.
 The BLS county data is released in April of each year with respect to the preceding calendar year.
-Thus, for the period from the December 2015 release of the ACS 5 year study for the period 2010-2014, until the April 2016 release of the BLS data, the ACS data alone would be used because the older BLS data might distort the calculation of the high unemployment threshold.
+Thus, for the period from the December 2015 release of the ACS 5-year estimate for the period 2010-2014, until the April 2016 release of the BLS data, the ACS data alone would be used because the older BLS data might distort the calculation of the high unemployment threshold.
 However, as pointed out above, the ACS data alone might result in more census tracts meeting the High Unemployment Threshold, thereby qualifying for TEA status.
-Congress should consider whether the census http://www.bls.gov/lau/laumthd.htm
+Congress should consider whether the census determination should not be made until April of each year so that the most recent BLS data could be taken into account.